 We look forward to hearing from you and excited to serve your little one soon!

 It turns out that I forgot to change the year on Nelly’s information, so I wrongly represented her as a 5-month-old puppy, instead of the ten-year-old dog she is.

 She’s cute, but she’s a senior dog, not a puppy!
-However, most of the recipes are suitable for puppies, adult dogs, and senior dogs.
+However, most of the recipes are suitable for puppies, adult dogs, and older dogs.
 The only formula not recommended for puppies is the Egg & Veggie Medley.

 I appreciate Fauchon’s tact in trying to figure out the right amount of food for Nelly.
 I decided to stick with the Tasty Turkey Fare because rice hasn’t been an issue for Nelly in the past.

 When I showed my husband what I ordered for the dogs, he commented that they might have to share it with him.